 Scientific Name: Falco biarmicus

-The Lanner falcon does not build its own nest; instead, it lays its eggs in the nests of other birds of prey while they are away.
+The lanner falcon does not build its own nest; instead, it lays its eggs in the nests of other birds of prey while they are away.

 Lanner falcons are known for their speed and agility when flying, a skill needed by all birds of prey to survive.

-DIET: This species typically feeds on smaller birds like pigeons and jackdaws, however they are also known for feeding on small mammals, reptiles, and large insects.
+This species typically feeds on smaller birds like pigeons and jackdaws, however they are also known for feeding on small mammals, reptiles, and large insects.

-PHYSICAL CHARACTERISTICS: The Lanner falcon is one of the largest falcons, measuring between 16 and 20 inches in height and has a wingspan between 36 and 45 inches.
+The lanner falcon is one of the largest falcons, measuring between 16 and 20 inches in height and has a wingspan between 36 and 45 inches.
 This species weighs about one or two pounds, with females tending to be slightly larger than males.
 The back of this bird is typically dark grey in color, with a slightly paler front.
 The top of its head is a sort of dull red, with white circles surrounding the eyes and a black mustache running down its cheeks.
-The beak of the Lanner falcon is a greyish blue.
+The beak of the lanner falcon is a greyish blue.
 The juveniles of this species are typically brown or bluish grey in color and have a black-streaked undercoat.